fywalter/CIL-Notes-2020/README.md

 - Chapter 8 (Aug.
 17)
 - Chapter 9 (Aug.
 18)
 - Full version (Aug.
 19)
+- Separate .tex files for different chapters with all images in a separate folder (Thanks for the suggestions from Guillaume).

 # CIL-Notes-2020
 Personal notes for Computational Intelligence Lab (CIL) 2020 by Prof. Thomas Hofmann at ETH Zurich